 Most of your Voyager bib load data review will be done using the Cataloging client, but if you have converted any "Historical charge" or "Historical browse" data into the Voyager item record, you will use the Circulation client to review those data.
 You will not use the Acquisitions client or any of the other staff clients as part of the data review process.
 There should also be no need to use the System Administration client during the bib load data review process.
-You may wish to install all clients at once, however, just to be efficient.

-Please do not rely on WebVoyage for your data review.
+Please do not rely on VuFind/WebVoyage for your data review.
 OPAC displays, while important, are a separate issue from the actual data conversion and mapping.
 The data review process is a very time- and energy-intensive part of the overall conversion to Voyager.
-OPAC-related questions need to be addressed separately, probably after the data review process.
+OPAC-related questions need to be addressed separately, after the data review process.